appcircleio/appcircle-cli/README.md

         appcircle config set API_HOSTNAME https://api.your.appcircle.io
         appcircle config set AUTH_HOSTNAME https://auth.your.appcircle.io

-- Change current configuration enviroment using `appcircle config current default`
+- Change current configuration enviroment using `appcircle config current self_env`
 - Set all these settings via interactive mode `appcircle -i`
 - Print help of config command `appcircle config -h`

-## How to Trust your Self-Hosted Appcircle Certificate?
+### How to Trust your Self-Hosted Appcircle Certificate?

 - After you configure the Appcircle CLI, you can run the the command below to trust SSL certificate.